Silvacom/colResize/README.md

 ColResize has right to left(rtl) support.
 This changes which neighbouring column is resized.
 Make sure the table is set to rtl as well otherwise this property will not work.
-For right to left set rtl to true...
+For right to left set rtl to true:

 	$(document).ready( function () {
 		$('#example').dataTable( {
 			"dom": 'Zlfrtip',